 Spring in Amsterdam (March–May)

-Spring is arguably Amsterdam’s most magical season and the time most visitors dream of experiencing.
+Spring is arguably the most magical season in Amsterdam and the time most visitors dream of experiencing — our complete Amsterdam in spring guide goes deep on tulips and King’s Day.
 The city shakes off winter’s grey skies as days lengthen, temperatures climb, and flowers explode into color across parks, gardens, and window boxes along every canal.
 Spring is when Amsterdam’s famous tulip season peaks, King’s Day turns the entire city orange, and outdoor café terraces come back to life after months of hibernation.

 March: The First Signs of Spring